manishadharmik7/smart-doc-qa/docs/architecture.md

 ## AI Tool Usage

-- **Claude Code (Anthropic)**: Architecture design, code scaffolding
+- **Claude Code (Anthropic)**: Used for boilerplate scaffolding and code suggestions
-- **Code reviewed and understood** before accepting suggestions
-- All architectural decisions made independently
+- All architectural decisions made independently based on project requirements
+- AI-generated code was reviewed, tested, and understood before use
+- Design patterns (JWT auth, RAG pipeline, user isolation) chosen and implemented personally

 ## Trade-offs Made